-The Council's normal settlement terms are 30 days in accordance with Best Value Performance Indicators (BVPI8).
-In the current economic climate, and to support local businesses, efforts are being made to make payment to NN postcodes within 10 days.
+The Council's normal settlement terms are 30 days in accordance with local performance indicators (BVPI8).
+In the current economic climate, and to support local businesses, efforts are being made to make payment to NN1 to NN5 postcodes within 10 days.